We are creating an entirely new enterprise and developing our own systems that best suit our Billies and our Ethos

 This is something I have wanted to embark on for some time, and bleated about it (excuse the pun) to all who would listen.
 Finally, it has become a reality!

 I was brought up on a traditional mixed farm in Kenn, North Somerset, farming is in the blood!
-My dad milked 150 Friesian heifers; consequently, I have always been aware of the dilemma over the fate of the male counterpart from a dairy enterprise.
+My dad milked 150 Friesian cows; consequently, I have always been aware of the dilemma over the fate of the male counterpart from a dairy enterprise.
 This paired with a long-established interest in goats which stemmed from my travels abroad, particularly in India, has lead me to here…

 It was through just such contacts that lead me to find Dartland Farm owned by Jamie Beard.
 I am not entirely sure Jamie knew what he had let himself in for when I arrived, but I can say there has never been a dull moment since!